Priyanka Chopra: Philanthropy

-Other work
+Other works

 Film production and entrepreneurship

 Chopra set up her production company Purple Pebble Pictures with an aim to produce small budget films and introduce and promote new talent in the Indian film industry, particularly regional Indian films.
 Her first Marathi film, the 2016 comedy-drama Ventilator, was a box office success and went on to win three awards at the 64th National Film Awards.
 She went on to produce several Indian regional language films, including Pahuna: The Little Visitors (2018) and Paani (2019), which won the National Film Award for Best Film on Environment Conservation/Preservation at the 66th National Film Awards.
+In 2025, she attached herself as an executive producer on the short film Anuja.

 Chopra started investing in tech companies in 2018 by investing in a coding education startup called Holberton School and the dating and social media app Bumble.
 The Bumble app was launched in India with the help of Chopra in October 2018.
 In 2021, it was reported that she had invested in the US-based rental marketplace Apartment List.
 At the Startup India Prarambh event 2021, Chopra said that "ideas are the currency of the present" and that she was looking forward to further invest in a mix of beauty and tech startups.
 The same month, she launched a haircare line called "Anamoly Haircare" which became available exclusively in Target stores in the United States on 1 February 2021 and was planned to be available internationally later that year.
 In March 2021, Chopra opened her new restaurant Sona in Manhattan, featuring haute-couture Indian cuisine.